A Complete Guide on Getting Rid of Twitch Ads

 2. Use a VPN

-VPNs can be a useful way to block ads on website browsers and applications without purchasing ad-blocker software.
+However, we did succeed in blocking Twitch ads using NordVPN.
+Virtual private networks (VPNs) can be a useful way to block ads in web browsers and applications without installing ad-blocking software.
 VPNs do not block ads by default like a browser extension, but they do protect your location and device privacy from being tracked by third-party ad domains.
-Users can also utilize a VPN IP address that is based in a country with restrictions on ad-related content such as Poland or Romania.
+Users can also utilize a VPN IP address based in a country with restrictions on ad-related content, such as Poland or Romania.

 Because the VPN blocks the trackers, it prevents ad domains from collecting data about you.
-If you want to guarantee that the VPN can block this information from being accessed by an ad domain, you can utilize options such as NordVPN with installed ad-blocker software included.
+If you want to guarantee that the VPN blocks this information from being accessed by an ad domain, you can use a VPN like NordVPN with built-in ad-blocking software.
+Log in to your VPN app and select a server location where Twitch ads aren't displayed.

 VPN